cfang3/tetranucleotide_freqency/Final_proj.md

 packages and sources the beforementioned functions.
 The goal of the code is to measure tetranucleotide frequencies of extracellular and intracellular enzymes of an organism and perform a PCA to determine if extracellular and intracellular enzymes are markedly different.
-This should be run on a whole list of organisms from RefSeq.
+Because extracellular enzymes are secreted, it is assumed that they undergo more positive selection but this has not been tested on marine microorganisms.
+This code is intended to be run on a whole list of organisms from the RefSeq database.

 Directory structure and the files that it contains
 --------------------------------------------------

-The directory structure starts with a directory called "/Documents."
-Under that is a directory called "/steen\_lab"" which contains four folders labeled "data," "plots," "misc" and "R".
-Under "data" contains 3 types of files: fna (has whole shotgun genome sequence), fsa (which contains the proteins that the genomes encode), and .out.neg (signalP output file that contains the sequences of which enzymes are intracellular and extracellular)
+The directory structure starts with a directory called "/Documents" which was a pre-made folder from mac.
+Under that, is a directory called "/steen\_lab"" which contains four folders labeled "data," "plots," "misc" and "R".
+Under "data" there are four types of files: fna (has whole shotgun genome sequence), fsa (which contains the proteins that the genomes encode), .out.neg (signalP output file that contains the sequences of which enzymes are intracellular and extracellular), and .Rdata (contains R object dataframe that we get when we calculate tetranucleotide frequencies). **Note that as long as working directory is set to /steen\_lab, code and R markdown file will be able to run properly (this is how my working directory is set up "/Users/cameronfang/Documents/steen\_lab".**

 Loading the necessary functions and packages
 --------------------------------------------